lucasjoliveau/doc/en/applications/inventory_and_mrp/inventory/warehouses_storage/advanced_operations_warehouse/removal.md

 The aim is to avoid making the warehouse worker take a long journey to the bottom of the stock when the product is also located at a near location.
-This method is only available if the Storage Locations setting is on.
+This method is only available if the **Storage Locations** setting is on.
 The closest location is actually the one that comes first in the alphabetic order.

 ## Use removal strategies

 To differentiate some units from others, the units need to be tracked, either by _lot_ or by _serial number_.
 To do so, go to Inventory ‣ Configuration ‣ Settings.
-Then, activate the Storage Location, Multi-Step Routes, and Lots & Serial Numbers settings.
+Then, activate the **Storage Location** , **Multi-Step Routes** , and **Lots & Serial Numbers** settings.

 ![Removal strategy on a product category.](../../../../../_images/enabled- features.png)